This information was provided by the USDA Forest Service in LaJunta. Call them at 719-384-2181 for more detailed information

 changes.
 A rain parka is also suggested as sudden storms can occur in the

-afternoon.
-We recommend high-top hiking boots that are well broken in before
+boots that are well broken in before

 your hike or you could be disabled with painful blisters.
 Carry moleskin